-11.3.3 Smart Transmitters
+10.3.3 Smart Transmitters

-In concept, a smart transmitter is almost identical to other intelligent devices described earlier.
-While the name smart transmitter is sometimes used interchangeably with the name smart sensor, it is perhaps used more commonly to describe an intelligent device that has greater functionality than just the computer-assisted sensing of a variable that a smart sensor conventionally does, particularly in respect of output functions and ability to compensate for environmental disturbances.
+In concept, a smart transmitter is almost identical to other intelligent devices describer earlier.
+While the name "smart transmitter" is sometimes used interchangeably with the name "smart sensor," it is perhaps more commonly used to describe an intelligent device that has greater functionality than just the computer-assisted sensing of a variable that a smart sensor conventionally does, particularly in respect of output functions and ability to compensate for environmental disturbances.
 In some instances, smart transmitters are known alternatively as intelligent transmitters.
-The term multivariable transmitter is also sometimes used, particularly for a device such as a smart flow-measuring instrument.
-This latter device measures absolute pressure, differential pressure, and process temperature and computes both mass flow rate and volume flow rate of the measured fluid.

-Many of the smart transmitters presently available still have an analogue output because of the continuing popularity and investment in 4- to 20-mA current transmission systems.
-While most devices now available have a digital output, many users convert this to analogue form to maintain compatibility with existing instrumentation systems.
+The term multivariable transmitter is also sometimes used, particularly for a device like a smart flow-measuring instrument.
+This latter device measures absolute pressure, differential pressure, and process temperature, and computes both the mass flow rate and volume flow rate of the measured fluid.
+Many of the smart transmitters that are presently available still have an analog output, because of the continuing popularity and investment in 4-20 mA current transmission systems.
+While most devices now available have a digital output, many users convert this to analog form to maintain compatibility with existing instrumentation systems.

-Comparison of performance with other forms of transmitters
+Comparison of performance with other forms of transmitter

-The capabilities of smart transmitters can perhaps best be emphasized by comparing them with the attributes of analogue transmitters and also with devices known as programmable transmitters.
+The capabilities of smart transmitters can perhaps best be emphasized by comparing them with the attributes of analog transmitters and also with devices known as programmable transmitters.
 The latter have computational power but do not have a bidirectional communication ability, meaning that they are not truly intelligent.
-The respective attributes of these devices are:
+The respective attributes of these devices are as follows:

-(a) Analogue transmitters:

-- Require one transmitter for every sensor type and every sensor range. - Require additional transmitters to correct for environmental changes. - Require frequent calibration.

-(b) Programmable transmitters:

-- Include a microprocessor but do not have bidirectional communication (hence are not truly intelligent). - Require field calibration.

-(c) Smart transmitters:

-- Include a microprocessor and have bidirectional communication. - Include secondary sensors that can measure, and so compensate, for environmental disturbances. - Usually incorporate signal conditioning and analogue to digital conversion. - Often incorporate multiple sensors covering different measurement ranges and allow automatic selection of required range.
-The range can be altered readily if initially estimated incorrectly.

-- Have a self-calibration capability that allows removal of zero drift and sensitivity drift - Have a self-diagnostic capability that allows them to report problems or requirements for maintenance. - Can adjust for nonlinearities to produce a linear output.
+- 1. Analog transmitters: - a.
+Require one transmitter for every sensor type and every sensor range. - b.
+Require additional transmitters to correct for environmental changes. - c.
+Require frequent calibration. - 2.
+Programmable transmitters: - a.
+Include a microprocessor but do not have bidirectional communication (hence are not truly intelligent). - b.
+Require field calibration. - 3.
+Smart transmitters: - a.
+Include a microprocessor and have bidirectional communication. - b.
+Include secondary sensors that can measure, and so compensate, for environmental disturbances. - c.
+Usually incorporate signal conditioning and a-d conversion. - d.
+Often incorporate multiple sensors covering different measurement ranges and allow automatic selection of required range.
+The range can be readily altered if initially estimated incorrectly. - e.
+Have a self-calibration capability that allows removal of zero drift and sensitivity drift errors. - f.
+Have a self-diagnostic capability that allows them to report problems or requirements for maintenance. - g.
+Can adjust for nonlinearities to produce a linear output.